-Doctoral students must complete degree requirements within seven calendar years.
-Students can petition for a maximum of three one-year extensions.
-These extensions will be made on a year-to-year basis and will be awarded at the discretion of the faculty.
-Consideration for determining whether an extension will be based on ongoing progress towards dissertation and the extenuating circumstances.
-If all program requirements are not completed within 10 years, the student will be dropped from the program.
-Leaves of absence taken during the course of the program do not automatically extend the seven year deadline.
+DCAR students have a 7 years degree completion timeframe; however, can petition for a maximum of three one-year extensions.
+These extensions are requested on a year-to-year basis, based on completing the requirements for that year, and are awarded at the discretion of the faculty.
+Consideration for determining an extension is based on ongoing is based on a student's progress towards dissertation and the nature of the extenuating circumstance.
+All program requirements must be completed within the 7 years; up to 10 years, if three one year extensions have been granted.
+If program requirements are not met and the requirements for a one year extension are not met, students will be dropped from the program.
+Leaves of absence taken during the course of the program do not extend the 7 year deadline.

-Master's and Graduate Certificate students must complete degree requirements within five calendar years.
-If after five years a student has not yet graduated, he or she will need to retake all courses for which he or she received transfer of credit.
-Each term thereafter the student will be responsible for the M.S./M.A. courses taken more than five years before that point in time.
-A one-year extension may be granted under extenuating circumstances.
-Leaves of absence taken during the course of the program do not automatically extend the five year deadline.
+DCAR Master's and Graduate Certificate students must complete degree requirements within 5 years.
+If after 5 years a student has not yet graduated, s/he will need to retake all courses for which s/he received transfer of credit.
+Each term thereafter the student will be responsible for the M.S. /M.A. courses taken more than 5 years before that point in time.
+Leaves of absence taken during the course of the program do not extend the 5 year deadline.

-Distance learning students are required to attend 2 one-week long Residential Institutes per academic year.
-The Residential Institutes are held on the main campus.
+Distance learning students are required to attend 2 one-week long Residential Institutes (RIs) per academic year.
+The Residential Institutes are held on the NSU main campus.